jrlowent/Past_Projects/Lowenthal_Term_Project_CS602/README.txt

 npm install --save (libraryName)

-The credentials for the database name, username, password, host, and port are located in the credentials.js file.
-If you wish to connect to your existing database, update these credentials with your own.
+The credentials for your database name, username, password, host, and port would be located in the credentials.js file.
+Update these credentials with your own.
-If you wish to create a database with credentials listed in that file, then credentials.js does not need to be updated.
 The collections in MongoDB will show appear under the following titles:

 "productModelJL"
 "customerOrderModelJL"